About Us Winners Cattle/Semen Sales Australian Shepherds Jr Program Home

 J Cross Miniature Herefords is owned and operated by Travis and Arlou Cox, est. 1994 located in Ellensburg, Washington in the heart of the beautiful Kittitas Valley.

-The tradition started in Dimmitt, Texas in 1895 est. with “J Cross Hereford Cattle” there my grandfather and his father before him raised Herefords.
+As J Cross Miniature Herefords, we are carrying on a family tradition of raising Hereford cattle.
+The tradition started in Dimmitt, Texas; with “J Cross Hereford Cattle” there my grandfather raised Herefords accompanied by his sons.
 The Herefords then were the smaller stock, which the cattle we raise today are reminiscent of.

 Investment Potential!

-Miniature Herefords have the potential to become a second income or a fulltime business.
+Miniature Hereford cattle have the potential to become a second income or a fulltime business.
 The Miniature Hereford market is expanding and will continue to grow as it gains recognition for its true commercial value.
 Which means the market is not to saturated, yet, which presents a money making opportunity and an investment in your future!
 Miniature Herefords may also be used to classify small acreages for agricultural exemption status and tax credit.

 Higher Stocking Rate